 Wells College is a small selective co-educational liberal arts college located in central New York.
 The College is committed to a policy of nondiscrimination and equal opportunity for all persons.
 Wells College seeks to promote diversity in all of its hires; under-represented populations are strongly encouraged to apply.

-Faculty openings for the fall 2014 semester will be posted as they become available.
+Faculty openings for the spring 2015 semester will be posted as they become available.

-Wells College is seeking a dynamic, collaborative, and driven individual who is interested in working in a supportive and engaging work environment as the Assistant Director of Residence Life.
-Reporting to the Director of Residence Life, this position will work in conjunction with the Director to create a comprehensive Residence Life program that serves approximately 550 students.
-Primary responsibilities will include the supervision of 18 undergraduate Resident Advisors, management of the 5 residence halls on-campus, and administration of the conduct process.
+Wells College is seeking a dynamic, collaborative student affairs professional who is interested in working in a supportive and engaging work environment as Director of Residence Life and Student Conduct (DRL).
+Reporting to the Dean of Students, this position has primary responsibility for leadership and management of a comprehensive residence life program serving approximately 550 students and the management/administration of the campus student conduct process.

 Qualified candidates can send letter of application, resume and the names and phone numbers of three professional references to: Ms. Kit Van Orman, Manager of Human Resources and Business Services, Wells College, 170 Main Street, Aurora, NY 13026 or email email@example.com.
 No phone calls please.
-Applications will be accepted until the position has been filled; review of applications will begin immediately, and priority will be given to applications received before April 4, 2014.
+Applications will be accepted until the position has been filled; review of applications will begin immediately.

 Positions are posted as they become available.
 Please check back often.